BBuchholz/magik-dor/README.md

 </p>

 <p align='center'>
-For this Projeckt, tha Directive Came Through as "Carve Steps From Tha Worthy Mountain To Build Tha MaGiK WeL" and here we are
+For the previous Projeckt, <a href="https://github.com/BBuchholz/magik-wel">MaGiK WeL</a>, tha Directive Came Through as "Carve Steps From Tha Worthy Mountain To Build Tha MaGiK WeL" and here we are
 <br>
 </p>

+In this Projeckt, WE are beginning to follow those steps up to the DoR-WaY that opens only to the myrKiSs we find along the PaTh...

 <br>

 <p align='center'>
-<a href="https://magik-wel.netlify.app/">Live Demo</a>
+<a href="https://magik-dor.netlify.app/">Live Demo</a>
 </p>

 <br>